 Whale Watching in South Africa — When Giants Visit

 Every year between June and November, hundreds of Southern Right whales migrate from Antarctica to the sheltered bays of the Western Cape to calve and nurse their young.
-And there is nowhere better on Earth to watch them than the coastline between Cape Town and Hermanus.
+And there is nowhere better on Earth to watch them than the coastline between day trips">Cape Town and Hermanus.

 Whale Season Calendar